DataFire/OneDB/README.md

 * A server to host OneDB
 * The OneDB server (this repository)
 * A MongoDB instance

+If you hosta public instance, let us know and we'll add you to the [list of known hosts](Hosts.md)

 ### Installation and Setup
 Install the server: